All Episodes

 I was kind of surprised at this.

-I ran that there were a l-these are management types who were telling me that they really sense in this millennial generation a bunch of kids who don't think hard work is where it's at anymore, that their expectations are for something else.
+These are management types who were telling me that they really sense in this millennial generation a bunch of kids who don't think hard work is where it's at anymore, that their expectations are for something else.

 And they said, yeah, but this is different.

-And he said, let me tell you, back when I was their age, we had daily measurements of how we were we had report cards.
+And he said, let me tell you, back when I was their age, we had daily measurements of how we were, we had report cards.

 There wasn't any of this social media.